 Moderator: Great.
 We also have some questions from our audience.
 How much room is there for getting more of our supporters to organize around new initiatives?

 Lewis: Hopefully, there’s a lot of room for that.
 At least among EA animal advocates, I think there's a really exciting desire to do new things, and to work out what the most effective way to do those things is.
 We see that across the animal movement in general.

 The movement has changed tremendously from where it was five years ago.
 The focus on corporate campaigns and on international work reflect people’s excitement about doing new things.

 Moderator: I'm not sure if the statement within this question from the audience is true, but since fish account for about 99% of the animals killed for food, how much time, and how many resources, should we direct towards fish advocacy?

 Lewis: If you include wild-caught fish, and if you just look at vertebrates, then farm fish do account for about 99%, or more, of animals killed for food.
 I think we should have a lot more focus on fish than we do currently.
 Obviously, it's harder to mobilize supporters around [helping fish], but I also think that ultimately, a huge portion of our success will be governed by whether or not we make progress on fish.

 Moderator: Do you think we need more collaboration in the movement?
 I mean, it’s unlikely that we need less, but ...

 Lewis: I think collaboration is always good where possible.
 And I think that EA groups [within the farm animal welfare movement] do work well together.
 I don't think we want to impose [the idea] that everyone needs to do the same thing.
 There's actually a lot of value to taking diverse approaches in the movement.

-Hopefully, we can continue the trend [of effectively].
+Hopefully, we can continue the trend [of EA organizations in animal welfare collaborating effectively].